 MILLER: Presence: A Journal of Catholic Poetry is an independent publication, affiliated with the Department of English at Caldwell University, Caldwell, NJ. and edited by Mary Ann B. Miller, editor of the anthology, St. Peter’s B-list: Contemporary Poems Inspired by the Saints (Ave Maria, 2014).
-Our new associate editor is Lois Roma-Deeley.
-Advisory Board members are Susanne Paola Antonetta, William Baer, Paul Contino, Dana Gioia, Paul Mariani, Angela Alaimo O’Donnell, and Judith Valente.
+Our associate editor is Lois Roma-Deeley and our assistant editor is Marjorie Maddox.
+Advisory Board members are Susanne Paola Antonetta, William Baer, Paul Contino, Kate Daniels, Dana Gioia, Paul Mariani, Angela Alaimo O’Donnell, and Judith Valente.

 HOPKINSON: How/why was Presence: A Journal of Catholic Poetry originally started?

 MILLER: The idea for the journal arose during a panel discussion at the first conference on The Future of the Catholic Literary Imagination, sponsored by the Institute for Advanced Catholic Studies at the University of Southern California, Los Angeles, in February 2015.
-Presence will be published annually each spring with a fall reading period from August 1 – October 1.
+It is published annually each spring with a fall reading period from August 1 – October 1.

 HOPKINSON: What type of work are you looking for?